ClaytonFarr/justship/notes/convert-to-pug-rules.md

 # Converting HTML to Pug

-Prompt: `convert this source code to a Svelte component using @html-to-pug-rules.md as a guide`
+Prompt: `convert this source code to a Svelte component using Pug and Typescript - refer to @convert-to-pug-rules.md and @Hero.svelte as syntax guides`

 ## Goal